-Understandably, it is confusing to know what's required to enter medical school.
-It doesn’t help that certain courses are only required by some medical schools.
-Medical school requirements for courses at different institutions are listed on the Association of American Medical Colleges website.
-Medical schools are often focused on chemistry, physics, biology, and mathematics.
+The good news?
+Undergraduate requirements for medical school are listed on the Association of American Medical Colleges (AAMC) website.
+Medical schools often focus on chemistry, physics, biology, and mathematics.
 However, medical school requirements vary.

-The most important requirement to meet when applying to medical school is a strong academic performance.
-Prioritizing your studies is important and you will need to find a balance between your extracurriculars and your studies.
-Some medical schools set minimum requirements and standards for both GPA and MCAT scores.
-This means that to gain acceptance to these specific institutions, you must prioritize your academics.
+The most important requirement to meet when applying to medical school is strong academic performance.
+Prioritizing your studies is important, and you will need to find a balance between your extracurriculars and your studies.

-A good first step to take is to research the schools that you would like to apply to and determine their minimum requirements before enrolling in courses.
-Once you’re in your undergrad, a great tip is to also keep in close contact with your school's pre-med advisor.
-They will be able to point you in the right direction and ensure that you’re taking the right courses.
+A good first step is to research the schools you would like to apply to and determine their minimum requirements before enrolling in courses.
+Once you’re in your undergrad, a great tip is to also keep in contact with your school's pre-med advisor.
+They will be able to point you in the right direction and ensure you’re taking the right courses.

 Most schools do agree on basic elements for pre-medical education.
 Here are some universal pre-med requirements:

 Chemistry also studies and deals with the composition, properties, and structures of substances.
-By studying the transformations certain chemicals undergo, students can learn about the energy that is released or absorbed during these processes.
+By studying the transformations certain chemicals undergo, students can learn about the energy released or absorbed during these processes.

 A basic understanding of biology is a necessity for medical school.

-Learning about genetics and the framework for life is an integral part of achieving success in your desired field.
+Learning about genetics and the framework for life is integral to achieving success in your desired field.
 Biology examines the function, structure, growth, evolution, origin, and distribution of living things.
 Biology also examines how species come into existence and how they exist with one another in natural environments.